Surgical Case Library

 Hernia & Abdominal Wall

-Lumbar Hernia: A Rare Entity
+Lumbar Hernia: A Rare Entity.

 Lumbar hernia represents a very rare surgical condition with limited cases reported in the literature.